BuongiornoTexas/rsrtools/README.rst

 The filters section consists of a list of named filters, where each named filter is made up of the following elements:

-- A basic filter definition (one only).
+- The basic filter definition (one only per filter).
 - One or more sub-filters, which in turn may be either list type or range type.

 The following sections detail these elements.